-This work has shown the LBHG to be of a similar size, age, chemical composition and in the same geodynamic setting as the giant Jinchuan nickel-copper-PGE deposit in China (550Mt at 1.1% nickel, 0.7% copper and 0.5 g/t PGE: ASX Release 9th July 2020 and see below).
+Impact's previous work has shown the LBHG to be of a similar size, age, chemical composition and in the same geodynamic setting as the giant Jinchuan nickel-copper-PGE deposit in China (550Mt at 1.1% nickel, 0.7% copper and 0.5 g/t PGE).
+These initial scout drilling results are considered to be very encouraging for the discovery of a Jinchuan-style deposit at the LBHG (ASX Release 9th July 2020 and 17th December 2020).